Video Game: Frozen Synapse

-We hope you like the color blue.note if not, we have red for the DLC.
+We hope you like the color blue.note

 You might think I'm a crazy idealist; of course I am!
 Only madmen can point out the cracks that society has developed.